rath3r/rath3r/README.md

 A typescript enabled express server that can be

+`create-react-app --template typescript` is working again.
+Move to that!

 ## Installation

 [Create React App][1] was used to add React `npx create-react-app .`